Alexander4744/WinCalculator-App/README.md

 # WinCalculator-App

-This is a simple calculator App
+This is a simple calculator App.
+It can do addition, subtraction, multiplication, division and raising to a given power.